We have the

 Join us for MCM Sleep At The ’G, where each year, compassionate Victorians come together in support of thousands of young Victorians who are without a safe place to call home.

-Your fundraising and one-night sleepover at the iconic MCG will help raise essential funds to build youth housing and support young people experiencing homelessness.
+Your fundraising and one-night sleepover at the iconic MCG will help raise essential funds to provide stable housing and wraparound support, enabling youth to build independence, reconnect with education and employment, and break the cycle of homelessness for good.

 How to use your power